 How to Avoid Major PhD Corrections | Lex Academic Blog

 In the UK, PhD students usually pass their viva voce – that is, an oral defence of their thesis – with minor or major corrections.
 As a follow-up to our recently published how-to guide to avoiding minor PhD corrections, we thought it would be useful to produce a post on avoiding major corrections.
-Whereas minor corrections encompass relatively straightforward issues like typos and formatting, as well as small amounts of rewriting, major corrections involve substantial rewriting and restructuring.
+Whereas minor corrections encompass relatively straightforward issues like typos and formatting (for which we keenly recommend our PhD proofreading service), as well as small amounts of rewriting, major corrections involve substantial rewriting and restructuring.
 Passing with minor corrections shows that your thesis is at the right standard.
 Passing with major corrections, as the University of Sheffield explains, means that ‘the thesis has the potential to merit the award of the degree for which it has been submitted, but does not yet satisfy the requirements for award and contains deficiencies that are in excess of editorial or presentational corrections’.
 Because major corrections entail more work, then, students are usually given six months, rather than three, to resubmit their thesis.

 Despite this, passing with major corrections is by no means a bad result.
 The key word is ‘passing’, not ‘corrections’, and, in the UK at least, corrections are unlikely to have a long-term impact on your academic career or profile.
 In the short term, though, there are some very good reasons to try to avoid major corrections.
 If, in the time between submission and your viva, you’ve managed to obtain your first academic job, the difficulty of juggling major corrections with a full-time post could mean correcting your thesis on a part-time basis and resubmitting after twelve months rather than the usual six.
+To avoid this, you might solicit help from us, so that we can edit the corrected thesis, and ensure you’ve adequately addressed your examiners’ comments.
 Additionally, even if it’s not a bad outcome in the long term, passing with major corrections can feel like a blow.
 Amending typos is relatively painless, but having to make corrections that involve reworking entire sections of prose is daunting and tiring after the years you’ve already put in to reach this point.
 Here, then, is some advice for avoiding major corrections.

 Be notified each time we post a new blog article